sigmavirus24/github3.py/docs/index.rst

 In order of importance:

-:func:`create_download <github3.repo.Repository.create_download>`

-    If you're familiar with Amazon's S3 web services and have the patience to debug this function, I would greatly appreciate it.

 Unittests

     I really should have written these as I wrote the code.
 I didn't, so they need to be written now.
-If you want to write some, I would sinerely appreciate it.
+If you want to write some, I would sincerely appreciate it.

 Documentation